 The Water Table Sank Below the Pump

-If the pump is wet but the impellers are fused, it might mean that the well water level dipped below the pumped for a while in the recent past.
+If the pump is wet but the impellers are fused, it might mean that the well water level dipped below the pump for a while in the recent past.

 Here are some things you should consider when thinking about your well water levels